alchemyplatform/aa-sdk/site/packages/aa-core/signers/utils/verifyEIP6492Signature.md

 - #### `signer: Address`

-  The address of the signer of the message (eg. the smart contract account address)
+  The address of the Signer of the message (eg. the smart account address)

 - #### `hash: Hash`